2019 Mary L. Nohl Fund Fellowships for Individual Artists Awarded

-Five recipients of the Greater Milwaukee Foundation’s Mary L. Nohl Fund Fellowships for Individual Artists have been selected from a field of 142 applicants in the fifteenth annual competition.
-Tom Berenz and Lois Bielefeld were chosen in the Established Artist category and will each receive a $20,000 fellowship.
-Sara Caron, Sky Hopinka, and Ariana Vaeth will receive Emerging Artist fellowships of $10,000 each.
-In addition to receiving an award, the Nohl Fellows participate in an exhibition at the Haggerty Museum of Art that opens in June 2018.
+Five recipients of the Greater Milwaukee Foundation’s Mary L. Nohl Fund Fellowships for Individual Artists have been selected from a field of 159 applicants in the seventeenth annual competition.
+Cecelia Condit and Ras ‘Ammar Nsoroma were chosen in the Established Artist category and will each receive a $20,000 fellowship.
+Vaughan Larsen, LaNia Sproles, and Natasha Woods will receive Emerging Artist fellowships of $10,000 each.
+All of the 2019 fellows are based in Milwaukee, Wisconsin.
+In addition to receiving an award, the Nohl Fellows participate in an exhibition at the Haggerty Museum of Art that opens in early June 2020.
 An exhibition catalogue will be published and disseminated nationally.

 Funded by the Greater Milwaukee Foundation’s Mary L. Nohl Fund and administered by the Bradley Family Foundation, the Mary L. Nohl Fund Fellowships for Individual Artists provide unrestricted funds for artists to create new work or complete work in progress.
 The program is open to practicing artists residing in the four-county area (Milwaukee, Waukesha, Ozaukee, and Washington counties).
 The Mary L. Nohl Fund also supports a Suitcase Fund for exporting work by local artists beyond the four-county area.